KCEvers/sdbuildR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-sdbuildR makes it easy to create and simulate stock-and-flow models in
-R. With Julia as a backend, it combines fast performance with flexibility in a user-friendly R environment.
+Easily build and simulate stock-and-flow models with sdbuildR in R. With Julia as a backend, sdbuildR combines fast performance with flexibility in a user-friendly R environment.

 ## Installation